Despite heartfelt pleas from high-school athletes, playing fall sports doesn’t align with COVID-19 realities

 Even the so-called low-risk sports of slowpitch softball and cross country, which technically are allowed to compete this fall as part of Season 1, are shut down across the state, Hoffman said.
 Fearing insurance concerns, schools have chosen the option of holding them in Season 3 beginning in March.

-Even schools that wanted to “go rogue” and compete without the auspices of the WIAA must weight the insurance implications.
+Even schools that wanted to “go rogue” and compete without the auspices of the WIAA must weigh the insurance implications.

 “Ultimately, they are local decisions,” Hoffman said.
 “But if the recommendation is no extracurricular activities, it’s going to be very difficult for a school board or superintendent to go against that recommendation understanding the potential insurance implications and other factors.